 Section 6-8.
 Director of Health.
 There shall be a Director of Health, appointed by the Manager, for a term of four (4) years or until a successor is appointed and qualified, possessing the qualifications and having all the powers and duties as provided by the Connecticut General Statutes.
 The Manager may appoint such other personnel in the field of public health as he deems necessary, who shall be subject to the supervision of the Director of Health.
 Nothing herein shall be taken to prevent the Town of Berlin from cooperating with other towns in the formation of a Public Health District under conditions established by the State Department of Health.

 Section 6-9.
 Fire Department.
-Fire protection shall be provided by the volunteer companies heretofore established, in the organization and conduct of which no change is contemplated.
+Fire protection shall be provided by the volunteer companies heretofore established, or as otherwise provided by this Charter or by Ordinance .

+Section 6-10.
+Fire Marshal.
 There shall be a Fire Marshal, appointed by the Manager and such deputies as are required, who shall have all the powers and duties of a Fire Marshal, and act in accordance with the provisions of the Connecticut General Statutes.

-Section 6-10-1.
+Section 6-11-1.
 Finance Director.
 The Manager shall appoint a Director of Finance and such assistants as deemed necessary.
 Said Director shall work in close cooperation with the Manager and under the supervision of the Manager.
 Appointment of the Finance Director shall be made on the basis of competitive examination, professional experience and educational background and may be removed by the Manager or in accordance with the Connecticut General Statutes.
 If the Director of Finance holding office on the effective date of this Charter is appointed on an interim or permanent basis, the requirement of a competitive examination may be waived by the appointing authority.